qzydustin/qzydustin.github.io/_posts/2023-08-27-converting-.sas7bdat-to-.csv-files:-a-sas-free-approach.md

 - Text Format: CSV files consist solely of plain text, allowing them to be opened and edited in any text editor.
 This also makes CSV files easy to generate and process.
 - Comma Separation: Data fields are typically separated by commas, although in practice, the delimiter can be any character, such as a semicolon, tab, etc., depending on file configuration and the application being used.
 - Tabular Structure: CSV files are commonly used to store tabular data, with each row representing a record and individual fields separated by the delimiter on the same line.
-  Lack of Data Type Information: CSV files do not include information about data types; all data is stored in text.
-This means that data meanings and types must be interpreted based on context or predefined rules when parsing CSV files.
+- Lack of Data Type Information: CSV files do not include information about data types; all data is stored in text.
+Data meanings and types must be interpreted based on context or predefined rules when parsing CSV files.
 - Cross-Platform Usability: Because CSV files are text files, they can be easily shared and used across different operating systems and applications.
 - Not Suitable for Complex Structures: While CSV files are suitable for simple tabular data, they may not be the best choice for data with complex structures like nested tables or multidimensional arrays.